How to Fix Flat Beer Perfectly: Save Your Brew!

 • Seal Tightly: Make sure bottles and cans are sealed tightly to prevent CO2 from escaping.

 • Rotate Stock: If you store beer at home, follow the “first in, first out” principle.
-Use the oldest stock first to ensure that you consume beer before it goes flat.
+Use the oldest stock first to make sure that you consume beer before it goes flat.

 • Avoid Over-Stocking: Only buy as much beer as you can reasonably consume before it expires.
 This prevents beer from sitting too long and losing its carbonation.

-• Maintain Cleanliness: Regularly clean all brewing and serving equipment to avoid contamination, which can affect carbonation.
+• Maintain Cleanliness: Regularly clean all brewing and serving equipment to avoid contamination.

 flat beers